yanpengt06/yanpengt06/README.md

 #### :muscle: Things I am challenging myself with:
 - Wake up earlier to make good use of the day
-- Code at least 2 hours a day
+- Code at least 1 hour a day
 - Exercise 2 days a week
 - polish my CV with some research and academic competition
 - Write blogs and share knowledge